-- 1. Inorganic Chemistry by Weller, Overton, Rourke and Armstrong, 7th Ed.
-Oxford University Press. - 2.
-Concise Inorganic Chemistry by J. D. Lee, 5th Ed., Wiley India. - 3.
-Advanced inorganic Chemistry by F. Albert Cotton, Geoffrey Wilkinson 6th Ed., Wiley. - 4.
-Inorganic Chemistry: Principles of Structure and Reactivity by James E. Huheey 4th Ed., Pearson
+1. Inorganic Chemistry by Weller, Overton, Rourke and Armstrong, 7th Ed.
+Oxford University Press.

+3. Advanced inorganic Chemistry by F. Albert Cotton, Geoffrey Wilkinson 6th Ed., Wiley.

+4. Inorganic Chemistry: Principles of Structure and Reactivity by James E. Huheey 4th Ed., Pearson

-Sr. No. On completing the course, the students will be able to: CO1 Understand the physical and chemical properties of s-block, p-block and d-block elements.
-CO2 Learn the basic similarities and differences between different groups of the periodic table. СОЗ Understand the acid-base concepts in inorganic chemistry like Arrhenius concept, Bronsted-lowry and Lewis concepts.
-Students will also be able to differentiate between acids and bases.
-CO4 Learn about the colour, oxidation states, catalytic and magnetic properties of transition elements.
-CO5 Acquire knowledge about important topics like inorganic benzene, boranes, silicones and phosphazenes.
+S. No. On completing the course, CO1 Students will be able to understand the physical and chemical properties of s-block, p- block and d-block elements.
+CO2 Students will be able to learn the basic similarities and differences between different groups of the periodic table.
+CO3 Students will understand the acid-base concepts in inorganic chemistry like Arrhenius concept, Bronsted-lowry and Lewis concepts.
+Students will be able to differentiate acids and bases.
+CO4 Students will learn about the colour, oxidation states, catalytic and magnetic properties of transition elements.
+CO5 Students will acquire some knowledge about important topics like inorganic benzene, boranes, silicones and phosphazenes.

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-II PHYSICAL CHEMISTRY-I
+(Medical & Non-Medical) CHEMISTRY Semester-II CHE 121B PHYSICAL CHEMISTRY-I